Descanonge/neba/docs/source/config/usage.rst

     --physical.years 2015 --physical.years 2016 ...

-This will raise an error since duplicates are forbidden to avoid possible mistakes in user input.
+That would raise an error since duplicates are forbidden to avoid possible mistakes in user input.

 Extra parameters